AnnikaBock65/Female_Entrepreneurship/README.md

 • Analysis of financial activity patterns by gender

-• Analysis of the development of women's rights from 1972 - 2021 by income group / region / economy
+• Analysis of the development of women's rights 1972 vs. 2021 by income group / region / economy

 • Analysis of female business ownership over time and by type of business